 Urban Kempo evolved out of some very challenging and adversarial conditions, and the students that followed and supported me from the beginning exercised an enormous amount of understanding and patience with me as well.
 I see the dojo as an extension of my family and I cherish that people utilize it as a catalyst for living happier lives.
 I am extremely thankful for the gift of being able to reach people simply by spending some time with them in my dojo and doing what I love to do.
 I cannot imagine myself doing anything else.”

-"My tutelage under Grandmaster Taylor over the past three years has marked an evolution in both my identity and my abilities as a teacher.
+"My tutelage under Grandmaster Taylor since 2013 has marked an evolution in both my identity and my abilities as a teacher.
 He has proven himself to be the most understanding, patient and humble teacher in the art, both inside and outside of the dojo, at least to me.
-For these reasons specifically, he was the first person that I reached out to when I established Urban Kempo, knowing wholeheartedly that my choice of teacher would dictate much of our course.
+For these reasons specifically, he was the first person that I reached out to when I established Urban Kempo, knowing wholeheartedly that my choice of teacher would influence much of our course.
 Congruent with the terms as I see them between student and teacher, it amazes me how simply spending some time with him, in his dojo continues to improve both my quality of life and understanding of it.
 Subsequently, our lineage through Grandmaster Taylor is a benefit that DC can only enjoy through Urban Kempo.
 I attribute much of who I have become, what we are, and where we are headed, to him."
-(See our blogpost on Lineage)

 “To me the martial arts is a journey to be enjoyed and I heavily warn against preoccupations with achieving belts because they never mean what people want them to mean.
 Similar to the purchase of a new jacket or vehicle, they feel really cool for a while, but when the butterflies wear off, what are you really left with?
 When the experience becomes secondary to the belt, one accomplishes only a bland façade of martial arts.
 If you’ve read this far then you can tell that martial arts means a lot more to me than some cool moves and colorful belts.
 Similarly, if you’re studying with Urban Kempo then your interest lies in the everyday experience of being around us and practicing Kempo with us.
 From that experience evolves happiness and progress, and if you are true to the journey then the color around your waist becomes darker by nature, not by desire."